Stories from the Are You series:

 “Someone’s here,” Mrs. Felcher said.
 “Must be the guy.”

 “Mr. Chilton.”
 Mabel’s aunt edged the door back, and the crowd of them edged back with her.
 “I’m Ernestine.
 Do you like Throckmorton?”

 He seemed to blanch and recoil.
 The basket Chilton held over his arm took a wild swing.
-It yapped.